zxlml/zxlml.github.io/_pages/about.md

 # 🔥 News

-- *2025.01*: &nbsp;🎉🎉  New Acceptance "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" to appear in **TCAD (ccf-A)**.
+- *2025.01*: &nbsp;🎉🎉  New Acceptance: "Towards Precise and Explainable Hardware Trojan Localization at LUT Level" to appear in **TCAD (ccf-A)**.
 Congratulations to my co-authors!

 - *2024.12*: &nbsp;🎉🎉  New Activity: Attendance in CCF Wuhan 2024 Annual Conference and the 8th Outstanding Doctoral Student Academic Activity.